Siloam Springs Kayak Park

 WHAT IS THE COST OF USING THE PARK?

 Most of the year, the Kayak Park is free to all users.
-However, beginning in 2023, the Kayak Park will move to a paid-entry model on summer weekends to reduce over-crowding and increase safety for park visitors.
+However, between Memorial Day weekend and Labor Day the parking fee is $10 per car on the weekends.
+This is to reduce over-crowding and increase safety for park visitors.

 ELECTRONIC PAYMENT ONLY - Credit, Debit, Apple Pay, Google Pay, and Cash App